-I’ve updated the gallery with photos of Steven attending the premiere of The Humans on Thursday (November 18) at the Village East Cinema in New York City.
+I’ve updated the gallery with photos of Steven attending the world premiere of his upcoming movie “Nope”.

 Steven and his partner Joana Pak walked the red carpet for the LACMA Art+Film Gala 2021 on Saturday night (November 6).
 This year’s event is honoring director Steven Spielberg and painters Amy Sherald and Kehinde Wiley.